On a mission to find the perfect public relations formula to grow your brand-new business into a household name?

 Understanding the risks and benefits is a great first step, but when is the right time to pull the trigger on a PR strategy?
 So long as there’s a plan in place, Kelley says it’s never too early.
 But Pangea3’s co-founders caution that media exposure comes at a price.
 “It generates competitive attention, so you must be prepared to protect your business from inevitable competition.”

 Think you’re ready to dive in to the media world?
 Consider these backdoor strategies from entrepreneurs who have successfully harnessed the power of PR.

-- Budget your dollars and your time.
+Budget your dollars and your time.
 Kelley, who also heads the advertising agency, Kelley & Cohorts, advises against entrepreneurs spreading themselves too thin.
 “Too many people try to do too much with too little.
 They bark up the wrong trees,” he says.
 Be realistic: start with roundup stories in trade magazines and blogs, and build from there.

-- Connect with reporters abroad.
+Follow them on social media, comment on their articles, read their work regularly.
+Focus on writers who cover your industry and audience.
+Connect with reporters abroad.
 Stories from foreign correspondents in India and Asia often are placed prominently in the domestic editions of international papers.
 If your business has a global angle—foreign clients, research in emerging markets, outsourcing, anything—use it!
 Take it from Kamlani: “Our PR dollars went much further in India than they would have in the U.S. and Europe.”